peterwittek/qml-rg/Git Tutorial/Notes.md

 - If you like or use an open source project on GitHub, give it a star.
 It means a lot to the developers, both in terms of self-glorification, and also in terms of job prospects.
 The GitHub profile is an integral part of a computer science CV, and it is akin to your academic citation index.

+- Never track generated files.
+For instance, don't track the .aux file of LaTeX stuff.
+Repositories are to keep track of the source files, not of the junk or of the results.

+- Tracking binary files that are subject to change is a bad idea.
+Git keeps track of relative changes as opposed to snapshots, and tracking binary files has a huge overhead.

+- Do make the details of your computations available if you publish a paper.
+You can link a repository or a notebook from your manuscript, and also from the comment section of the arXiv page.